yubozhao/website/content/en/docs/components/serving/bentoml.md

   - [Prometheus documentation](https://prometheus.io/docs/introduction/overview/)
   - [Installation instruction with Helm chart](https://github.com/helm/charts/tree/master/stable/prometheus)

-BentoML provides Prometheus support out of the box for the model API server, includes the essential metrics for model serving and the ability to create and customize new metrics base on needs.
+BentoML API server provides Prometheus support out of the box.
+It comes with a "/metrics" endpoint which includes the essential metrics for model serving and the ability to create and customize new metrics base on needs.

 To enable Prometheus monitoring on the deployed model API server, update the YAML file with Prometheus related annotations.
-Change the deployment spec as follows, and replace `{docker_username}` with your Docker Hub username:
+Change the deployment spec as the following, and replace `{docker_username}` with your Docker Hub username:

 ```yaml